 For most women, it is important to do some regular physical activity during pregnancy as part of living a healthy lifestyle.
 In most cases, moderate physical activity during pregnancy is safe and can have benefits for both you and your baby and should not harm either of you.
 However, you do need to be sensible about what type of physical activity you do.
-You should aim to do a mixture of both aerobic physical activity and muscle-strengthening physical activity.
+You should aim to do a mixture of both aerobic physical activity (activity which raises the heart rate) and muscle-strengthening physical activity.
 In general, at least 30 minutes of physical activity every day is recommended.

 What is physical activity?

 Physical activity is any activity that you may do that helps to improve or maintain your physical fitness as well as your health in general.
 It can include:

 - Everyday activities.
 For example, walking to work, doing housework, gardening, DIY around the house, or any active or manual work that you may do as part of your job.